Affee/IntroductionToAlgorithms/README.md

 Practice, an introduction to learning algorithms, and design patterns will take into account the important tasks of recent learning

 After several days of wasted time, I finally started writing a new project, react-native.
 I hope I can stick to it and roll up my sleeves and work hard

+There are a lot of things in life, waiting for us to do, but self-discipline is also very important, good refueling is really important, every day to live fully